Getting Started

 Once there's work in the backlog, tell your agent to advance — it claims the top task, does the work, and reports back.
 You come back to a sorted inbox: work in review, decisions waiting, blockers identified.

 That's the loop.
-Read the guide → to understand it deeply.
+Read the full guide → to understand it deeply.